|(Sermon-prepping, in Starbucks)

 Politically, America is deeply divided.
 As a follower of Jesus, how do I evaluate this?
 What do I do about this?
 How shall I think about this?

-1) I identify certain guiding principles; and
+1) I have identified certain guiding principles; and

-A FEW GUIDING PRINCIPLES FOR ME
+A FEW GUIDING PRINCIPLES

 - Change hearts first.
 When hearts are changed, systems transform.